yangaound2017/logutil/README.md

 :param table: data container, a `petl.util.base.Table` or a sequence like: [header, row1, row2...]. <br />
 :param table_name: the name of a table in this schema.<br />
 :param mode:<br />
-	execute SQL INSERT INTO Statement if mode equal to 'insert'.<br />
+	execute SQL INSERT INTO Statement if `mode` equal to 'insert'.<br />
-	execute SQL REPLACE INTO Statement if mode equal to 'replace'.<br />
+	execute SQL REPLACE INTO Statement if `mode` equal to 'replace'.<br />
 	execute SQL INSERT ...
-ON DUPLICATE KEY UPDATE Statement if mode equal to 'update'(only mysql).<br />
+ON DUPLICATE KEY UPDATE Statement if `mode` equal to 'update'(only mysql).<br />
- 	execute SQL TRUNCATE TABLE Statement and then execute SQL INSERT INTO Statement if mode equal to 'truncate'.<br />
+ 	execute SQL TRUNCATE TABLE Statement and then execute SQL INSERT INTO Statement if `mode` equal to 'truncate'.<br />
 	create a table and insert data into it if `mode` equal to 'create'.
-:param duplicate_key: it must be present if the argument mode is 'update', otherwise it will be ignored.<br />
+:param duplicate_key: it must be present if the argument `mode` is 'update', otherwise it will be ignored.<br />
-:param with_header: specify True(default) if the argument table with header, otherwise specify False.<br />
+:param with_header: specify `True` if the argument `table` with header, otherwise specify `False`.<br />
-:param slice_size: the table will be sliced to many subtable with slice_size, 1 transaction for 1 subtable.<br />
+:param slice_size: the `table` will be sliced to many subtable with `slice_size`, 1 transaction for 1 subtable.<br />
 :return: affectted row number

 ```